 On September 13, 1858, a federal marshal in Oberlin, Ohio arrested a fugitive slave from Maysville, Kentucky, named John Price.

-Hoping to avoid trouble from local abolitionists, the marshal took Price to the nearby town of Wellington by train.
+Hoping to avoid trouble from local abolitionists, the marshal took Price to the nearby town of Wellington.
 But word quickly spread, and a group of Oberlin residents followed the slave catchers to Wellington and met up with local abolitionists in town – determined to win Price’s freedom.

 The marshal and his deputies took refuge in a hotel.
 The abolitionists tried to negotiate for Price’s release.
 When that failed, they stormed the motel and found him hidden in the attic.
 They ushered Price out of town and eventually brought him safely to freedom in Canada.